Analysis | Russia rationalization breaks further into the Trump-ian GOP mainstream

 I suggest every American who wants to know what’s *actually* going on in Russia and Ukraine, read this transcript of Putin’s address.
 As I’ve said for month— NATO (under direction from the United States) is violating previous agreements and expanding eastward.
 WE are at fault. https://t.co/NDmou8I36H— Candace Owens (@RealCandaceO) February 22, 2022

 And Trump’s former secretary of state Mike Pompeo has walked something of a fine line.
 He has labeled Putin the “aggressor” in Ukraine and said we shouldn’t “love him, like him or bend a knee to him.”
-But he has repeatedly echoed Trump’s effusive praise for Putin’s formidability and even spoken somewhat cavalierly about Putin’s human rights abuses.
+But Pompeo has repeatedly echoed Trump’s effusive praise for Putin’s formidability and even spoken somewhat cavalierly about Putin’s human rights abuses.

 “When I think about some of the things they do in the diplomatic space and some of the things they do in this space where they go ‘off’ people, I think that’s counterproductive,” Pompeo said this week.
 “I shared that with him very directly. … I think those things just make it really hard for Western leaders to engage with you, because it lights up all the human rights issues.”